davebcn87/pr-changelog/README.md

-changelog
+pr-changelog (Pull Request Changelog)
 =========

-A rubygem to create a changelog automatically from an iOS project last version.
+A rubygem to create a changelog automatically from an iOS project last version using pull requests merged log.

 ## Installation

-  gem install changelog
+  gem install pr-changelog

 ## Usage

 Inside the project root

-  changelog show
+  chlog show

 ## Requirements